 ProMotion/120Hz refresh rate

-Many thought the iPhone 12, or at least the 12 Pro models, would come with updates to the display refresh rates.
+Many thought the iPhone 12 - or at least the Pro models in the 12-series range - would feature an upgraded display refresh rate.

 With a wide range of Android devices already boasting 90Hz or even 120Hz refresh rates, the 60Hz on Apple's displays seemed to be falling behind.
 This was surprising, given the company's iPad Pro range has taken advantage of these faster speeds for a while to enable their ProMotion feature.

 It was disappointing, then, when the iPhone 12 range arrived with only 60Hz on offer.
 But of course, this leaves the door open for Apple to introduce the faster displays on the iPhone 13.